oit-ipbl/final_competition/README.md

 ## Presentation
 - Please present your team strategy(only OIT Student)
-- A two to three minute presentation at the beginning of the competition
+- presentation at the beginning of the competition (three minute)

 ## Evaluation
 - Compete for total points